Find Affordable College Courses

 Indianapolis, IN

-Purdue University Global landed the #7 spot in the 2023 rankings for the best value bachelor’s degree natural resources and conservation programs.
-Purdue University Global is a very large public school located in the small city of Indianapolis.
+Purdue University Global did quite well in this year’s ranking of the best places for natural resources and conservation students to get a bachelor’s degree.
+It came in at #7 on the list.
+Purdue University Global is a very large public school located in the city of Indianapolis.

 Purdue University Global undergraduate students pay an average of $14,436 in tuition and fees each year.

-Bemidji State University ranked #8 on this year’s Best Value Natural Resources & Conservation Bachelor’s Degree Schools list.
-Located in the remote town of Bemidji, Bemidji State University is a public school with a small student population.
+Bemidji State University came in at #8 in this year’s edition of the Best Value Natural Resources & Conservation Bachelor’s Degree Schools ranking.
+Located in the remote town of Bemidji, Bemidji State University is a public college with a small student population.

-Out-of-state tuition fees for undergraduate students at Bemidji State University are $9,806 per year.
+The average tuition and fees for an out-of-state undergraduate student at Bemidji State University are $9,806 a year.

 On top of its placing in our value ranking, Bemidji State University also did well on our Best Natural Resources & Conservation Bachelor’s Degree Schools list.
 It’s in the top 15% of all schools reviewed in this analysis.

-ASU - Skysong also claimed a spot on our Best Natural Resources & Conservation Bachelor’s Degree Schools list.
-It’s in the top 10% of all schools in this category.
+On top of its placing in our value ranking, ASU - Skysong also did well on our Best Natural Resources & Conservation Bachelor’s Degree Schools list.
+It’s in the top 10% of all schools reviewed in this analysis.

 #11